 What Can I Use As A Substitute for Chips?

 Wondering what to dip into your delicious homemade salsa?
 Veggie chips are a fantastic alternative.
 You might want to try delightful beet chips, available on Thrive Market.
 (And speaking of Thrive Market, they're offering a fantastic deal for new members—definitely worth checking out!)

 What Other Recipes Can I Make With This Salsa?

-There are a number of recipes out there that call for salsa, my Chicken Fajita Lettuce Wraps are a perfect example.
-You can set it up like a regular taco night at home and the whole family gets a healthy and delicious meal!
-Speaking of tacos, another great idea is my Shrimp Taco Bowl under my various lunch in a bowl recipes or as a side dish with the veggie chips I mentioned above with an avocado tuna salad!
+Your homemade zero point salsa isn't limited to just dipping.
+There are numerous recipes that call for salsa as an ingredient like my Chicken Fajita Lettuce Wraps which make for a wholesome, delicious meal.
+Create a taco night at home and enjoy a healthy family dinner.
+Plus, don't forget about taco bowls—my Shrimp Taco Bowl under my various lunch in a bowl recipes or as a side dish with the veggie chips I mentioned above with an avocado tuna salad!

 How Do I Make A Zero Point Salsa?

 With the new PersonalPoints Plan, points can vary for each individual person based on their unique list of zero point foods.
 Points can also vary with different brands.
 Please use your recipe maker to determine your exact points.

 Find me on WW Connect @Sassycooking_Alyssa to see my full recipe list!

 - ½ large White Onion, divided